 The accompanying government-wide financial statements present the State of North Carolina and its component units.
 The State of North Carolina, as primary government, consists of all organizations that make up its legal entity.
 All funds, organizations, agencies, boards, commissions, and authorities that are not legally separate are, for financial reporting purposes, part of the primary government.
 The primary government has a separately elected governing body (the General Assembly), and the primary government must be both legally separate and fiscally independent.
 Component units are legally separate entities for which the State is financially accountable.
 The State's financial accountability is normally determined in one of two ways.
-First, the State has substantive appointment of a majority of the organization's governing board plus the State is able to either impose its will upon the organization or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the State.
-Financial accountability also exists when an organization is fiscally dependent on the State and there is a potential for the organization to provide specific financial burdens on the State.
+First, the State has substantive appointment of a majority of the organization to provide specific financial benefits to, or impose specific financial burdens on the State and there is a potential for the organization to provide specific financial burdens on the State.
 The State's defined benefit pension plans, deferred compensation plans, and other employee benefit plans, being fiduciary in nature, were not evaluated as potential component units but instead are reported as fiduciary funds.